• Docs & FAQs

 The prompt: "Make a web app where I can input a question and a list of options.
 Add a big 'Decide for Me' button.
 When clicked, it should spin a wheel visually and pick one option randomly.
 Keep the design minimal and modern with lots of white space."

-Tips for better vibe coding
+Tips for using vibe coding more successfully

 As you get comfortable, keep these tips in mind to improve your projects and apps.